20% off your first purchase with code: SHOP24

 Free Classroom Reward Ideas

 The ultimate goal of any behavior system is to help students build intrinsic motivation.
-But that can be hard if the only connect good behavior with getting stuff all the time.
+But that can be hard if they only connect good behavior with getting stuff all the time.
 Instead, you want them to learn to associate being a good classroom citizen with positive feelings and a happy environment.
 You can do that by rewarding students with experiences instead of material things.
-That's not to say you should never give them a little treat or piece of candy for doing a good job.
-But there's a better and easier way.
+That’s not to say you should never give them a little treat or piece of candy for doing a good job.
+But there’s a better and easier way.

-Here are some of my favorite student rewards that are mostly free and don't require a trip to the store:
+Here are some of my favorite student rewards that are mostly free and don’t require a trip to the dollar store:

-Sometimes you'll want to reward all of your students for excellent class behavior.
-Maybe they were amazing audience members at an assembly.
+Maybe your students were amazing audience members at an assembly.
 Maybe they finally mastered the skill of walking quietly in line all the way to lunch.
 Did they make you proud when a special guest came to visit?
-Or maybe they worked together to reach a class goal.
+Or maybe they worked together to reach a common goal.

 • Extra recess